madroxdupe42/peacefulscience.org/content/articles/glenn-morton.md

 And being through with creationism, I very nearly became through with Christianity.
 I was on the very verge of becoming an atheist.
 During that time, I re-read a book I had reviewed prior to its publication.
 It was Alan Hayward's ["Creation and Evolution."](https://www.amazon.com/Creation-Evolution-Rethinking-Evidence-Science/dp/1597520616/ref=sr_1_1?tag=swamidass-20) Even though I had reviewed it in 1984 prior to its publication in 1985, I hadn't been ready for the views he expressed.
 He presented a wonderful Days of Proclamation view which pulled me back from the edge of atheism.
 Although I believe Alan applied it to the earth in an unworkable fashion, his view had the power to unite the data with the Scripture, if it was applied differently.
 That is what I have done with my views.
 Without that, I would now be an atheist.
 There is much in Alan's book I agree with and much I disagree with, but his book was very important to keeping me in the faith.
 While his book may not have changed the debate totally yet, it did change my life.

-*Copyright 2000 by [Glenn R. Morton](https://www.oldearth.org/bio_glenn_morton.htm).
-This may be freely distributed so long as no changes are made to the text and no charges are made to the reader.*
+Copyright 2000 by [Glenn R. Morton](https://www.oldearth.org/bio_glenn_morton.htm).
+This may be freely distributed so long as no changes are made to the text and no charges are made to the reader.
+{.editor-note}

 [^1]: (See <http://www.seg.org/publications/geoarchive/1996/sep-oct/geo6105r1336.pdf> for an article showing an example of a deeply buried karst.
 For a better but bigger (3.4 meg) version of that paper see <http://www.netl.doe.gov/publications/proceedings/97/97ng/ng97_pdf/NG4-1.PDF>